s4mba4/s4mba4/README.md

 About Me

-    🕵️‍♂️ Passionate about Pentesting and Capture The Flag (CTF) platforms.
+    🕵️‍♂️ Passionate about Pentesting and CTF platforms.
-    🔐 I develop cybersecurity tools for both Red Team (offensive security) and Blue Team (defensive security).
+    🔐 I develop cybersecurity tools for both Red Team and Blue Team.
     🌐 Building networking tools
     🐍 Proficient in Python scripting and love using it for everything from hacking tools to web development.
     💻 Skilled in Bash and PowerShell scripting